What can I do in dental assisting?

 What characteristics and skills do I need to work in this field?

 Dental assistants should have good organizational skills, since dentists rely on them to have the correct tools in place as well as help manage the office.
 They should also have strong interpersonal skills so they can communicate effectively with both the dentist and the patient, who may be in pain or fearful of treatment.
 Attention to detail is a must.

 Where can I work?

 Dental assistants work in general dental practices and specialty practices such as periodontics or pediatric dentistry.
 They may be employed to provide dental services for patients in hospitals, assisted living facilities, schools and public health clinics.
 Dental assistants may also work with insurance companies processing dental claims.

 TTC's Expanded Duty Dental Assisting program includes both general education and professional dental courses with hands-on learning.
 This program is accredited by the Commission on Dental Accreditation of the American Dental Association.
 Dental Assistant graduates are eligible to take the Dental Assisting National Board Exam to become a certified dental assistant.

 The Expanded Duty Dental Assisting program is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of approval without reporting requirements.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.

-Goal 2: Quality and Safety- Dental assisting graduate will adhere to state and federal laws, recommendation and regulations in providing quality care using safe and effective practices.
+Goal 2: Quality and Safety- Dental Hygiene graduates will adhere to state and federal laws, recommendations, and regulations in providing quality dental hygiene care using safe and effective dental hygiene practice.

-Goal 5: Life-Long Learning- Dental assisting graduates will demonstrate the ability to self-assess the knowledge that is required for life-long learning.
+Goal 5: Life-Long Learning- Dental Hygiene graduates will continually perform self-assessment to maintain professional standards and encourage life-long learning.